MaB$\mu$lS-2: high-precision microlensing modelling for the large-scale survey era: Results

 \subsection{The brown dwarf mass function}

-The discrepancy of the fitted brown dwarf mass function slopes between the previous work by \cite{Awiphan16} and this work is due mainly to the difference in $\langle t_{\rm E} \rangle$ between the MOA-II results and OGLE-IV results, which is likely a result of differing event selection criteria.
+The discrepancy of the fitted brown dwarf mass function slopes between the previous work by \cite{Awiphan16} and this work is due mainly to the difference in the recovered timescale distributions for the lowest timescale regime between the MOA-II and OGLE-IV surveys.
+This has been noted in the context of FFP analyses in \citet{Sumi11} and \citet{Mroz17}.
 Figure \ref{fig:timescale} shows this discrepancy, with a noticeable excess in the OGLE-IV timescale map in most parts other than around $2 < l < 4$, with an average excess of 3.16 days across the overlapping region (shown in the bottom of figure \ref{fig:timescale}).
 As the mass function slope was fitted by sampling across the entire OGLE-IV timescale map, fewer simulated brown dwarfs were ultimately required to bring the timescale in accordance with the OGLE-IV results.

+There is good agreement between the \mabuls{} optical depth profile and the OGLE-IV survey near the galactic bulge, as evident in figure \ref{fig:ogle_compare}.
 Comparing the optical depth between MOA-II and OGLE-IV shows more similarity between the resolved RCG exponential than the all-sources exponential from MOA-II results \citep{Sumi2016}, as shown in figure \ref{fig:moa_compare}.
 This suggests that strong blending could be the source of tension between the two brown dwarf slopes.